Blog

 After we hung up the phone, I noticed a strong feeling move through me.
 I checked in with my heart and stayed with what was there.

-First came resentment.
-That she could travel.
-That she could get up and go while I feel stuck here.
-I recognized it immediately — that is a story, not a truth about my friend.
+First came resentment — resentment that she could travel, that she could get up and go while I felt stuck here.

 Underneath the resentment was jealousy.
-And the jealousy was useful — because it showed me what I actually wanted.
+And underneath the jealousy — something I wanted.
 To travel.
-That was real information.
+My emotions pointed to something real.

 But there was still no peace.
-Something else was underneath.
+Something deeper stirred.
 So I stayed.
-Present with the feeling.
-Not following the story.
-Not making my friend wrong.
-Just staying.

 Futile